 - declare you are financially dependent and list the names of those who provide for your financial support

-- declare your combined income for the last financial year (2015-16) or an estimate if prior to 30 June 2016
+- declare your combined income (your income plus the income of those who provide your financial support) for the last financial year (2015–16)

-- provide a combined estimate of your income and those who provide for your financial support for the financial year (2016-17)
+- provide a combined estimate of your income and those who provide your financial support for the current financial year (2016–17).

-- confirm the information that you have provided in your application
+- confirms the information that you have provided in your application

-- indicate the level of impact your disability or medical condition has had on your studies
+- indicates the level of impact your disability or medical condition has had/will have on your studies.

-Please note: a Learning Access Plan (LAP) from the Disability Resource Centre (DRC) is also acceptable.
+A Learning Access Plan from the Disability Resource Centre is also acceptable.

 The statement of support must: